lyteword/chspurgeon-tod/volume-7/psalm-140.md

 **Verses 6-7.** David comforted himself,

 1\.
-In his interest in God: "I said...thou art my God."
+In his interest in God: "I said&mdash;thou art my God."

 2\.
 In his access to God: he had leave to speak to him, and might expect an answer of peace: "Hear", etc.